Pupino/tejidoteado_portenio_deco/BLANK_README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps:

 ### Prerequisites